“Talented employees stay because they are: paid well, appreciated, listened to, promoted, involved in decisions, mentored and challenged,” Anonymous

 Healthcare is a service industry, and it thrives on happy clients.
 For this reason, the hospital employees are expected to perform at their best to ensure that all clients — in this case, patients – receive the level of care that they deserve.

 As a measure of quality, most hospitals evaluate their employees periodically to check their performance.
-This provides employers with the necessary information they need to make decisions, like pay raises, promotions and layoffs.
+This provides employers with the necessary information they need to make decisions, like pay raises, promotions, and layoffs.
 It also motivates the workers to perform better.
 However, like most processes, employee evaluation is bound to have some setbacks.
-In this article, we highlight some of those challenges and the solutions to help institutions get the most out of the process.
+This article highlights some of the challenges and solutions to help institutions get the most out of the process.

 Here are some employee evaluation metrics for hospitals: